 Internships at The 567

-The 567 is currently seeking interns for the fall semester.
-These internships allow students to “get their feet wet” and experience what it’s like working day-to-day in a non-profit art center, business incubator, and event space.
+Internships at The 567 allow students to “get their feet wet” and experience what it’s like working day-to-day in a non-profit art center, business incubator, and event space.
 Even though they are unpaid internships, participants gain immensely from learning practical skills that will prepare them for their career.
 Interns with creativity and initiative also have the opportunity to create their own projects.
 This kind of experience makes students much more competitive when they search for jobs upon graduation.

 How to Apply: If you are interested in any of these internships, please e-mail Melissa@the567.org explaining which internship you are interested, why you are interested in that particular internship, and how you fit the qualifications.
 Feel free to attach your resume or any other applicable materials.